evelyne-ringoot/Avocado-sandwich/reduction_tests/README.md

 # Performance benchmarking

 Benchmarking correctly is complex and comprehensive solutions are available (Google Benchmark, Benchmarktools.jl).
 The minimal benchmark used here aims to address GPU saturation on performance and provide a consistent benchmark over Julia and C++.
-We use the following technique, taking a minimum over different of numruns (2,20).
+We use the following technique as per https://github.com/accelerated-computing-class/lab8, taking a minimum over different of numruns (2,20).

 ```
 function benchmark_ms(numruns,myfunc, args...;kwargs...)